Corpus Christi Premises Liability Lawyers

 Premises liability cases can involve a variety of different properties, including shopping malls, public parks, stores, sidewalks, parking garages, parking lots, office buildings, and even personal residences.
 The most common type of premises liability injury is the result of slips and falls.
 However, there are many different injuries that could occur if the property owner is negligent in providing safe conditions.

 If you or a loved one has been injured due to a premises liability situation, contact Bandas Law Firm.
-Our Corpus Christi premises liability attorneys have extensive experience with these types of cases and will go to work for you.
+Our Corpus Christi premises liability lawyers have extensive experience with these types of cases and will go to work for you.

 We can be reached online or by phone at (361) 238-2789.
 Our firm offers caring and compassionate legal representation for each and every client, no matter the complexity of the case.